Jac Berrocal

 Jacques "Jac" Berrocal (born 22 October 1946, Saint-Jean d'Angély) is a French trumpeter, singer and composer.
 He has been active since the 1970s in the independent and avant-garde music scene, and has released many albums.
 He also founded and performed in the group Catalogue, and has collaborated with Ron Anderson.
-Berrocal has appeared in several films.
+Berrocal has also appeared in several films.